satish-rajnale/Graphql-Queries/README.md

 while rest api calls provide a status with each response so deceloper can decide how to handle that response with the status it reported.

 Graphql is best used with rapidly changing data.

+Every Graphql query should have a predefined schema and a resolver for it